2019 Monday-Night Series

-Mondays will use the Selective Midpoint System with a 50% participation requirement.
+Mondays will use the Selective Midpoint System with a 50% participation requirement (RC duty does not count as participation).
 A boat's race score will be the number of boats beaten less the number of boats lost to.
 This is a signed number that splits the difference between low-point and high-point scoring.
 A boat's series score will be the average of all the race scores in which she competed.

 The top three competitors will be engraved on perpetual Rum Trophy which remains on display in the SPSC clubhouse.